armadaproject/armada/docs/design/database_interfaces.md

 Most of the components (Lookout, Scheduler, Scheduler Ingester) rely on [PostgresConfig](github.com/armadaproject/armada/internal/armada/configuration) to connect to external databases, we can avoid hardcoding the configuration of those components to use `PostgresConfig` but defining a generic `DatabaseConfig` interface that's when implemented will provide those components with the necessary details to connect to databases.

     /**
-    Components configuration (e.g. ArmadaConfiguration) can now make use of this interface instead of hardcoding PostgresConfig.
+        Components configuration (e.g. LookoutConfiguration) can now make use of this interface instead of hardcoding PostgresConfig.
     */
     type DatabaseConfig interface {
     	GetMaxOpenConns() int